terra-money/classic-core/README.md

 #### Step 3: Build from source

 You can now build Terra Core.
-Running the following command will install executables `terrad` (Terra node daemon) and `terracli` (CLI for interacting with the node) to your `GOPATH`.
+Running the following command will install executable `terrad` (Terra node daemon and CLI for interacting with the node) to your `GOPATH`.

 ```bash
 make install